Cheesecake Factory Fettuccine Alfredo Recipe

 Cheesecake Factory–Style Alfredo Variations

-This recipe is already vegetarian.
-I use Cheddar, which contains animal rennet.
+Vegetarian Version: This recipe is already vegetarian.
+I use Parmesan, which contains animal rennet.
 For an entirely plant-based version, you can use vegan Parmesan, but it may not taste or feel the same.

 What to Serve with Fettuccine Alfredo